The home of Nutella says goodbye to Michele Ferrero

-ALBA, Italy (Reuters) - The home of Nutella bid farewell on Wednesday to Michele Ferrero, who turned a pastry shop into a confectionery empire and became a rare symbol of global success despite Italy’s declining economic fortunes.
+ALBA, Italy, Feb 18 (Reuters) - The home of Nutella bid farewell on Wednesday to Michele Ferrero, who turned a pastry shop into a confectionery empire and became a rare symbol of global success despite Italy’s declining economic fortunes.

 Ferrero, Italy’s richest man, died on Saturday aged 89 at his home in Monaco, after months of illness.
 He was buried in his home town of Alba in northern Italy, where he took over his father’s shop in 1949 and dreamt up the chocolate-hazelnut spread, Ferrero Rocher pralines, Kinder eggs and Tic Tac mints.